Biden's diverse coalition of support risks fraying in 2024

 Biden’s team dismisses the numbers, yet acknowledges that in a party as diverse as the Democrats, some may have other preferred candidates for president.
 It’s just that none of those other people can win, they say, adding that while Biden might not be someone’s first choice, he’s often everyone’s second.

-Allies said one key reason why the president selected Julie Chavez Rodriguez as his campaign manager was her ability to maintain close ties with a wide swath of the Democratic coalition during her time as White House director of intergovernmental affairs.

-“This is not a time to be complacent," Biden said in his announcement video as he vowed to fight for freedom and warned of MAGA extremists and others who support banning abortion and books.

-Meanwhile, Lieberman said he would likely soon begin interviewing potential candidates for No Label's third-party alternative to Biden and the eventual Republican nominee.

-Already, No Labels has secured a spot on the presidential ballot in four states, including swing states Arizona and Colorado.
-Lieberman noted that the group would not field a candidate if polling suggested the so-called unity ticket does not have a viable path to the presidency.
+Meanwhile, Lieberman said he would likely soon begin interviewing potential candidates for No Label’s third-party alternative, but he said the group would only field a candidate if polling suggested the so-called unity ticket had a viable path to the presidency.

 “If No Labels does not run a bipartisan unity ticket, and the two candidates are Trump and Biden, to me, it’s an easy choice,” Lieberman said.
 “I will vote for Biden.”